Ocean AmbassadorsWe're delighted to have the support of some great people who help further our work and champion what we do.

 Chris believes we are living in exciting, yet challenging times for conservation.
 Whilst our knowledge and awareness of conservation issues have grown considerably in recent years, the pressures on our natural environment are immense and urgent action is required.
 Chris says: “Our oceans are facing threats on an unprecedented scale.
 With wildlife species on the brink of extinction and our incessant treatment of the seas as a dumping ground, our marine environment needs greater protection and care more than ever before.

 “I love the work that the Marine Conservation Society does and I’m proud to support them.
 They are behind so many great initiatives that focus on finding solutions to the problems faced by our very precious, but fragile marine environment – from cleaning up our beaches to advising on the most sustainable fish to eat and protecting our amazing wildlife.
-I am delighted to be invited to become an Ocean Ambassador for MCS and I look forward to supporting them in the future.” www.chrispackham.co.uk
+I am delighted to be invited to become an Ocean Ambassador for MCS and I look forward to supporting them in the future.”
+For further information about Chris, visit: www.chrispackham.co.uk

 Miranda is a wildlife and diving TV presenter, author, public speaker, biologist and trained diver.
 A resident wildlife expert on BBC One’s The One Show, she has presented natural history stories, ranging from robotic ants to rare dolphins, from all around the country for the last six years.
 She is also a regular on BBC One’s Inside Out and one of the original members of the Coast team exploring Great Britain’s shoreline from top to toe, revealing fascinating tales of marine life.